 Now, a trip to Belgium is a long time coming (for me).
 Belgian beer is my favorite.
 In fact, before I’d had Belgian beer, I swore all beer was awful.
 It wasn’t until I moved to Philadelphia and became a regular at Eulogy Belgian Tavern, Monk’s Cafe, and Benneluxx Tasting Room (sadly no longer in business…but one heck of a tasting room) that I became a self proclaimed and sincere lover of beer.
 What’s more, I discovered I absolutely love Belgian Blondes, Triples, and Strong Pale Ales.
 I became enamored with the intense tap lists and beer menus at these three spots and made it a point to try as many different beers as I could each time I visited.
 I never realized when I moved to San Francisco it’d be so hard to find a good Belgian beer (though they did have Le Trappe & The Trappist in Oakland), but they were harder to get to & had crappy hours (Eulogy was only a few blocks away from my apartment in Philly).
 When we came to France, I was excited, as I figured there’d be amazing Belgian beers on taps at all the bars and restaurants here in Toulouse.
 I was wrong.
 France does not have much of a beer culture.
 Sure, I’ve found a nice bottle shop (La Voie Maltée), but no Belgian Taverns (at least, not yet).
 So, to say I’ve been jonesing for a great Belgian beer is quite the understatement.

 We started our trip with an early morning flight out of Toulouse where we landed in Brussels close to 9am or so.
 Pretty effortlessly, we purchased a train ticket [about 22 euro/person] and made our way to Bruges.
 After an 80 minute train ride, we arrived, dropped off our bags at our hotel and set out to explore the city.
 On our way to breakfast, we spotted our first bottleshop.
 I was in heaven.
 If our hotel room had had a refrigerator, I would’ve bought sooo much beer.
 Also, look below.
-I didn’t even known Delirium made a red ale!
+I didn’t even know Delirium made a red ale!
 Mind = blown.

 From the bottleshop we wandered into the main Markt/Square of Bruges and it is gorgeous.
 There’s the infamous Belfort (a bell tower), the Provincal Court (gray with red, behind the horses), and Flemish style houses/restaurants.
 We’ve been told there’s a market here on Wednesdays, but we were only there Friday-Sunday, so we missed that.
 We can also say if you’re looking for a time to explore/take a good photo, before 11 or after dark is your best bet (Belfort photos toward the end).
 Otherwise it’s a bit of a madhouse.
 Jim and I decided we’re totally in love with the Flemish design.
 Jim’s favorite is the stair step roof.

 After taking in the Markt, we pushed past toward our breakfast choice.
 Based on my recent post concerning mousse au chocolat, you also know I love chocolate.
 You’ve probably also heard that Belgium is known for chocolate.
 It’s no secret this was a selling point for the trip.
 Additionally, they’re known for amazing waffles.
-I’d been researching where to get the best hot chocolate, what was the best chocolate shop, where to get the best waffle, etc. Not too surprisingly, there were mixed feelings on where each would be.
+I’d been researching where to get the best hot chocolate, what was the best chocolate shop, where to get the best waffle, etc. There were mixed feelings on where each would be.
 However, I had been won over by Lizzie’s Waffles, as they were a shop that sold waffles and hot chocolate that weren’t just takeaway (so we could sit down and enjoy).
 They were also known for having an insanely large waffle and loads of topping options.

 The waffle was HUGE (see above).
 Originally, due to the size, Jim thought we could share one, but I protested a bit and he ended up ordering his own.
 This was good because while these waffles are quite big, they’re pretty light/airy.
 We likened it to a funnel cake consistency moreso than that of a waffle.
 We also opted to get chocolate sauce to pour on top.
 Ideally, strawberries and chocolate would’ve been my choice, but strawberries are only there in the summer (you need some acid to cut all that chocolate), which was a bummer.
 I also ordered a dark chocolate hot chocolate.
 In what we came to learn was typical Belgian fashion, a glass of hot, steamed milk is brought out to you with chocolate shavings, which you drop in yourself.
 This particular one the chocolate came inside a chocolate tulip.
 This was maybe one of the best hot chocolates I’ve ever had.
 In Dublin we had a similar experience and in Helsinki it was pretty amazing.
-I had (probably) 4 or 5 different hot chocolates throughout the weekend, and this one was the best.
+I had (probably) four or five different hot chocolates throughout the weekend, and this one was the best.
 I recommend you stop in here for a hot cocoa and a waffle.
 But, don’t make this your ONLY waffle…there are more that will blow your mind.

 After emerging from somewhat of a chocolate coma, we began exploring the city, wandering into chocolate and lace shops, exploring additional places like the Burg (another square), featuring architecture of all sorts – Gothic to Renaissance to Neo-classicist.
 Probably two of the most beautiful buildings are housed in this square: the Stadhuis (Town Hall) and the Old Civil Registry/Old Courthouse.